-353. Where there is a lack of appropriate resource within the school or college, or the nature or complexity of the allegation requires it, the allegation will require an independent investigator.
+371. Where there is a lack of appropriate resource within the school or college, or the nature or complexity of the allegation requires it, the allegation will require an independent investigator.
 Many local authorities provide for an independent investigation of allegations for schools that are maintained by the local authority, often as part of the HR/personnel services that schools and colleges can buy in from the authority.
 It is important that local authorities ensure that schools and colleges in that area have access to an affordable facility for independent investigation where that is appropriate.
-Academies and independent schools should also ensure they secure the services of a person who is independent of the school.
+Colleges, academies and independent schools should also ensure they secure the services of a person who is independent of the school or college.

-354. The case manager should monitor the progress of cases to ensure that they are dealt with as quickly as possible in a thorough and fair process.
-Reviews should be conducted at fortnightly or monthly intervals, depending on the complexity of the case.
+372. The case manager should monitor the progress of cases to ensure that they are dealt with as quickly as possible in a thorough and fair process.
+Wherever possible, the first review should take place no later than four weeks after the initial assessment.